techidaily/site-games-able/source/_posts/discovering-hidden-gems-indie-game-search-tips.md

 ![Adding tags to a search on itch.io.](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2024/05/add-roguelite-tag-itch.png)

  The games will be sorted by what's popular, but to find the great games, I usually look at the**Top Rated** and**Top Sellers** tabs.
-This has led me to discover fun roguelites like[Corebreaker](https://aquadiun.itch.io/corebreaker) and[Xenopunch](https://overboy.itch.io/xenopunch) .
+This has led me to discover fun roguelites like [Corebreaker](https://aquadiun.itch.io/corebreaker) and [Xenopunch](https://overboy.itch.io/xenopunch) .

 ## 2 Check Out Game Bundles

- The itch.io website has a[Bundles page](https://itch.io/bundles) where you can find game bundles created by developers.
+ The itch.io website has a [Bundles page](https://itch.io/bundles) where you can find game bundles created by developers.
 These are promotional packages containing multiple games.
 Each bundle is sold at a discounted price, and when you purchase it, you get instant access to all the games.

 ## 3 Check the itch.io Blog

- The[itch.io blog](http://itch.io/blog) is a surprisingly good place to find sales and bundles of some great indie games.
+ The [itch.io blog](http://itch.io/blog) is a surprisingly good place to find sales and bundles of some great indie games.
 These promotions are curated based on various themes, such as winter, summer, Halloween, or Valentine's Day.
 The blog also highlights “Games of the Week,” where the team curates several great indie games for you to try.

 ## 4 Check Out Game Jams

  Game jams are a fantastic way to discover hidden gems for free.
-On itch.io, game jams take place throughout the year, so keep your eye on the[Game Jams page](https://itch.io/jams) to see upcoming events on the calendar.
+On itch.io, game jams take place throughout the year, so keep your eye on the [Game Jams page](https://itch.io/jams) to see upcoming events on the calendar.
 Look for past game jams to try highly rated game submissions.

 ![The page to see past game jams on itch.io.](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2024/05/past-game-jams-itch.png)

  These game jams usually have creative and innovative indie games from different genres.
 Developers usually display talent in crafting unique experiences at these events.
-Fun games I have discovered through game jams on itch.io include[Inside Job](https://featurekreep.itch.io/inside-job) ,[Bready or not - unSURVIVOR](https://aramilion.itch.io/bready-or-not-unsurvivor) , and[Let There Be Cat](https://kyboon.itch.io/let-there-be-cat) .
+Fun games I have discovered through game jams on itch.io include [Inside Job](https://featurekreep.itch.io/inside-job) ,[Bready or not - unSURVIVOR](https://aramilion.itch.io/bready-or-not-unsurvivor) , and [Let There Be Cat](https://kyboon.itch.io/let-there-be-cat) .

  Since these are game jams, don't expect fully fleshed-out games with lots of content and complex features.
 Developers usually have time constraints and a limited scope to work with, as well as specific problems to solve.
 Many enter them to learn about game development and to tackle unique challenges.